Techcatchers/Geeksters-Slack-Chatbot/README.md

 It really works.
 Test it now!

+## How-To Guide

+Here's an in-depth [guide to building your own](https://hackernoon.com/a-guide-to-building-a-multi-featured-slackbot-with-python-73ea5394acc) Slackbot with Python.

 ## Features

 1. You can get live scores for football on the chatbot for current live matches.